 Tracking cart updates

 Another type of e-commerce activity you can track is an update of a shopping cart.
-With it, we are able to measure how often visitors don't complete the ordering process and what products stay in abandoned carts.
+It enables you to measure how often visitors add or remove specific products to the cart and what products stay in abandoned carts.